Tag

 Baldur’s Gate 3

-The triumphant return of a legacy CRPG series is also one of the best games of 2023.
+The triumphant return of a legacy CRPG series is also one of the of 2023.
 While Baldur’s Gate 3 is also available to play on PS5, the PC version is the clear leader thanks to its intuitive keyboard-and-mouse controls–and it’s a welcome return to form for longtime Baldur’s Gate fans.
 This fantasy tale is set in the Dungeons & Dragons universe, but the most incredible part is how it approximates actually playing a game of D&D, with all the freedom that entails.
 You can tackle problems and navigate the world with an almost overwhelming amount of choice and agency, making it easy to get lost for hours and then start all over again with a new character.

 .